 IAS 27 (revised) requires the effects of all transactions with non-controlling interests to be recorded in equity if there is no change in control and these transactions will no longer result in goodwill or gains and losses.
 The standard also specifies the accounting when control is lost.
 Any remaining interest in the entity is re-measured to fair value, and a gain or loss is recognised in profit and loss.
-IAS 27 (revised) has had no impact on the current period, as the Group has no non-controlling interests; there have been no transactions with non-controlling interests.
+IAS 27 (revised) has had no impact on the current period, as the Group has no non-controlling interests; there have been no transactions whereby an interest in an entity is retained after the loss of control of that entity, and there have been no transactions with non-controlling interests.